Morph: A Motion-free Physics Optimization Framework for Human Motion Generation: Introduction

 However, most existing motion generation approaches overlook a fundamental aspect of human motion: the \textit{laws of physical}.
 Although these generation models excel in capturing statistical distribution of human motions, they lack explicit mechanisms to enforce physical constrains.
 As a result, the generated motions frequently exhibit pronounced artifacts such as ground penetration, leaning backward, interpenetration, foot sliding, floating and unnatural rotation, as shown in Fig.~\ref{fig:physic_plaus}.
 Given human sensitivity to even slight physical inconsistencies, these physically implausible motions hinder many real-world applications such as animation and virtual reality \cite{Yuan_2023_physdiff, reitsma2003perceptual, hoyet2012push}.

-Recently, a few studies \cite{Yuan_2023_physdiff, han2024reindiffuse} have attempted to enhance the physical plausibility of motion generation.
-For example, PhysDiff \cite{Yuan_2023_physdiff} and Reindiffuse \cite{han2024reindiffuse} incorporate physical constraints into the denosing diffusion process.
-However, these approaches face several limitations. \textbf{First}, these works \cite{Yuan_2023_physdiff, han2024reindiffuse} customize physics optimization operation for a specific type of generation model, \ie, text-conditional diffusion model.
-This customization restricts their transferability to a broader range of generation models (such as autoregressive-based models) and motion generation tasks (such as music-to-dance). \textbf{Second}, these works apply physics and diffusion iteratively, embedding physics optimization into multiple steps of diffusion process.
-The frequent execution of physics optimization significantly increases computational costs during inference. \textbf{Last but most importantly}, these methods require large-scale, high-quality realistic motion data to train the physics optimization mechanism.
-However, collecting such realistic motion data is challenging.
+Recently, a few studies \cite{Yuan_2023_physdiff, han2024reindiffuse} have attempted to enhance the physical plausibility of motion generation, making the generated motions more realistic.
+For example, PhysDiff \cite{Yuan_2023_physdiff} and Reindiffuse \cite{han2024reindiffuse} incorporate physical constraints into the denoising diffusion process.
+However, these approaches face two main limitations.
+On the one hand, although these works \cite{Yuan_2023_physdiff, han2024reindiffuse} introduce promising approaches for motion physics optimization, their generalizability and transferability across different types of motion generation models and tasks have not been fully demonstrated or explored.
+On the other hand, these works apply physics and diffusion iteratively, embedding physics optimization into multiple steps of diffusion process.
+The frequent execution of physics optimization significantly increases computational costs during inference.
+Additionally, prior studies \cite{luo2021dynamics, Luo2023PerpetualHC, luo2023universal} have explored physics-based human motion imitation using a physics simulator, typically relying on large-scale real 3D motion data as priors to enhance accuracy and naturalness in imitation learning.
+However, collecting large-scale realistic motion data is challenging.
 A natural question arises: \textit{Is it possible to learn an efficient, model-agnostic physical optimizer without relying on real motion data?}